Do you already have an Apple ID?

 - Add a rescue email address.
 If you forget your password or the answers to your security questions, your rescue email address will help you regain access to your account.

-- If you haven't already, set up two-factor authentication or two-step verification to add an extra layer of security to your account.
+- If you haven't already, set up two-factor authentication to add an extra layer of security to your account.
 Depending on when you created your Apple ID, it might already be protected by two-factor authentication.
 Some Apple IDs created in iCloud on iOS 10.3 or macOS 10.12.4 and later automatically turn on this feature.

 - Read more about Apple’s commitment to privacy and security.